top of page

 Cross Country training is typically broken up into blocks of time, with each training block having a specific purpose.

-PHASE 1 - AEROBIC BASE BUILDING
+PHASE 1 - GETTING IN SHAPE

 PHASE 2 - RACE PACE TRAINING